 It's Mark Simone here for Sean.

-Uh we'll take some calls.
+We'll take some calls.

-800-941 Sean is the number.
+800-941-Sean is the number.

-Hey, a lot of people are worried about Hillary Clinton, uh Democrats are very worried about Hillary Clinton.
+Hey, a lot of people are worried about Hillary Clinton.

-Even here in New York, you got uh the New York Post, which is a great paper, and then you got the Daily News, which is the super liberal, the Democratic paper.
+Even here in New York, you got the New York Post, which is a great paper, and then you got the Daily News, which is the super liberal, the Democratic paper.

-Uh and the title was Hillary Clinton Go the Blank Away.
+Even they ran a big piece today, and the title was Hillary Clinton, Go the Blank Away.

-Uh they're really worried in the Democratic world about her just not going away.
+They're really worried in the Democratic world about her just not going away.

 She's back this week.

-She's contacted the speakers bureau.
+She's contacted the Speakers Bureau.

 She wants to go back out and make a lot of speeches everywhere.